 About Joy & Claire

 My name is Claire.
-I’m a 28-year old Front Range native, living in Golden with my new baby Miles, husband Brandon, and border collie mix Luna.
-I work as a CFL1 at CrossFit Elevation in Denver, CO and recently graduated with my Master’s in environmental policy.
+I’m a 29-year old Front Range native, living in Longmont with my baby Miles, husband Brandon, and border collie mix Luna.
+I work as a CFL1 at CrossFit Elevation in Denver, CO and graduated with my Master’s in environmental policy.
 I spend as much of my free time as possible in the mountains, on the river, or in the gym.

 Though I never played sports as a kid, growing up in the ultra-active city of Boulder taught me to follow my instinct to explore.
 This instinct led me on many backpacking trips and trail runs as a high schooler, eventually taking me to the Yukon Territory for a month-long canoeing trip in college and then to Moab, Utah after college to work as a raft guide on the Colorado River.
 When I returned to the city after two summers on the river, I needed a new place to channel my adventurous instincts, and it didn’t take me long to find CrossFit.

 I love CrossFit because it has redefined the way I think of an “athlete” and also taught me that being healthy is about so much more than how you look.
 Even after years of being active I still never considered myself an athlete–I’ve never worn a jersey with my name on it, and half the time I catch the volleyball with my open mouth.
 But now I consider an athlete to be anyone who strives to use their body to its fullest potential by experimenting with diet, exercise, adventure, and community.
 Ultimately, my goals are simple: Eat Healthy, Lift Heavy, and Live Well.